AhmedMourad0/XYZReader/README.md

 ## Project Overview
 This's a project for the Android Developer Nanodegree Program.

-This project is incomplete and was rushed due to deadlines and will be fixed soon.
+This project is incomplete and was rushed due to deadlines (probably won't be fixed).

 ## Screenshots